Vicki McDonald

-Vicki Gayle McDonald AM is an Australian librarian who served as President of the International Federation of Library Associations and Institutions (IFLA) 2023–2025.
+Vicki Gayle McDonald AM is an Australian librarian who served as President of the International Federation of Library Associations and Institutions (IFLA) from 2023 to 2025.

 Life

-Her first library was at the Dalby-Wambo Public Library in Queensland which she joined as a librarian assistant.
+McDonald's first library was at the Dalby-Wambo Public Library in Queensland, Australia, which she joined as a librarian assistant.

 She credits the German librarian Claudia Lux with noting, correctly, that she would become addicted to the work of the International Federation of Library Associations and Institutions in 2005.

 She became the head of Library and Information Services at the State Library of New South Wales in Sydney.
 The value of the New South Wales Library's collections had an estimated value of three billion dollars.